The whole gang is out of control! Trailer for ‘Hotel Transylvania: Transformation’

-Inside their jarring new bodies, Drac, stripped of his powers, and an exuberant Johnny, enchanted by the new life as a monster, must team up and scour the world in search of a cure before it’s too late and they turn. crazy to each other.
-With the help of Mavis and the hilarious ?? now human ??
-Drac’s gang, the pressure mounts to find a way to return them to their original state before their transformations become permanent.

-For this latest installment, the creator of the saga Genndy Tartakovsky returns as screenwriter and executive producer.
-And so does Selena Gomez as the film’s executive producer.
-As for dubbing in Spain, ‘Hotel Transylvania: Transformanía‘will again feature the renowned voices of Santiago Segura in the role of Drac, Macarena García as Mavis, Cristina Castaño as Erika, Dani Martínez as Johnny, and Alaska and Mario as Frank and Eunice, the adorable Frankenstein couple.
+Newcomers Jennifer Klushka and Derek Drymon replace Genndy Tartakovsky as directors of this fourth installment, although the creator of the saga remains associated with the project as a screenwriter (solo) and executive producer (along with Selena Gomez and Michelle Murdocca).

+As for dubbing in Spain, ‘Hotel Transylvania: Transformanía‘will again feature the renowned voices of Santiago Segura in the role of Drac, Macarena García as Mavis, Cristina Castaño as Erika, Dani Martínez as Johnny, and Alaska and Mario Vaquerizo as Frank and Eunice, the adorable Frankenstein couple.

+The film will be released in theaters in the United States on July 23, while the Spanish will arrive a little later, on August 13.

 Click here to see it on YouTube.